4dsystems/ViSi-Genie-RaspPi-Demo-Calculator/README.md

 calculator.c contains the demo code for the Raspberry Pi

-The ViSi-Genie-RaspPi-Library is required for this demo, please download that separately.
+The ViSi-Genie-RaspPi-Library is required for this demo, please download that separately (http://www.github.com/4dsystems/ViSi-Genie-RaspPi-Library)

 ## Installation on the Raspberry Pi